SpielProfessor/simplehang/README.md

 # simplehang
-A simple hangman program written in C
+A simple hangman program written in C which only uses the C standard libraries.